lamalab-org/toolminutes/papers/core_bench.md

 ### AI Agents That Matter

-This is a previous work from the same authors of the CORE-Bench.
-In this work, Kappor et al. [@kapoor2024aiagentsmatter] propose different case studies each of them with a different evaluation method for some of the more common NLP benchmarks.
-The particularity is that these evaluations are thought to evaluating more than only the final answer of the agents.
+This is previous work from the same authors of the CORE-Bench.
+In this work, Kappor et al. [@kapoor2024aiagentsmatter] propose different case studies, each with a different evaluation method for some of the more common NLP benchmarks.
+The particularity is that these evaluations are thought to evaluate more than only the agents' final answers.

 ### LAB-Bench